 We are a program that provides a kaleidoscope of learning adventures for students.
 Our students, faculty and clinical instructors are committed to growth as athletic trainers and as people.
 Within this program every person has a voice and a role in reaching the common goals of providing supreme learning experiences and superior healthcare.

 Candidates sitting for the BOC Examination must graduate from a CAATE-accredited undergraduate or graduate AT Program.
 CAATE-accredited programs provide the student with the appropriate formal classroom instruction and clinical experience necessary to succeed as an entry-level allied health care professional.
 For a detailed list of AT Programs accredited by CAATE, visit the CAATE web site, www.caate.net.

-For the 2013-2015 cohort, 54 program graduates sat for the Board of Certification (BOC) Certification Examination for Athletic Trainers.
-Fifty-two of these graduates passed the exam on the first attempt, resulting in a 3-year first time BOC pass rate of 96%.
-Overall, fifty-four graduates (100%) passed the exam during this same reporting period.
+For the 2013-2016 cohort, 51 program graduates sat for the Board of Certification (BOC) Certification Examination for Athletic Trainers.
+All of these graduates passed the exam on the first attempt, resulting in a 3-year first time BOC pass rate of 100%.
 Please visit the CAATE website for additional information on national BOC pass rates.